lbdl/ZORG/README.md

 This is the `dojo` version.
 There is also a `MUD` version.

-There is also a fork of the project that is being worked on by AT and myself but this version is more canonocal.
+There is also a fork of the project that is being worked on by AT and myself but this version is canonical.

 Enjoy or don't !